SangramChavan/Ad-block/README.md

 Block melicious links or website.
 One step to safe internet.

 # How to contribute ?
-add urls in the hosts file which display ads you may leave a comment using your name if you wish name (optional) e.g
+Open a issue OR add urls in the hosts file you may leave a comment and your name if you wish name (optional) e.g

 127.0.0.1 www.annoyinglinksads.com ##[ScamFraudAlert] Submitted by abc

+                   OR

-127.0.0.1 www.annoyinglinksads.com ##[ScamFraudAlert]
+127.0.0.1 www.annoyinglinksads.com ##[Misleading url]